Cache-Control - How to Properly Configure It

 of 3600

-means that the response can be used for the next 60 minutes before it needs to fetch a new response from the origin server.
+means the response can be used for the next 60 minutes before it needs to fetch a new response from the origin server.

 Cache-Control: s-maxage=<seconds>